sqlitecloud/sdk/PROTOCOL.md

 ### SCSP **Rowset** Chunk
 A Rowset can be sent as a series of multiple chunks (based on user-specific settings) when its size exceeds a pre-defined value.
 This can be useful to reduce the memory usage (especially on the server-side) with the disadvantage of increasing the time required to process the whole Rowset on the client-side (due to the increased network latency).

-The format is `/LEN NROWS NCOLS DATA`.
+The format is `/LEN IDX NROWS NCOLS DATA`.
 The command is equal to the SCSP Rowset specification, except for the following differences:

 1. The first character is `/`
+2. IDX represents the index of the chunk.
+The first chunk has IDX equals to 1 (0 is reserved for the latest chunk)
-2. NROWS represents the number of rows contained in the chunk.
+3. NROWS represents the number of rows contained in the chunk.
 The total number of rows in the final Rowset will be the sum of each NROWS contained in each chunk
-3. NCOLS will be the same for all chunks, which means that it does not need to be computed (as a sum) in the final Rowset, and it means that a logical line is never break
+4. NCOLS will be the same for all chunks, which means that it does not need to be computed (as a sum) in the final Rowset, and it means that a logical line is never break
-4. To mark the end of the Rowset, the special string `/LEN 0 0` is sent (LEN is always 3 in this case)
+5. To mark the end of the Rowset, the special string `/LEN 0 0 0` is sent (LEN is always 5 in this case)

 ### SCSP JSON
 When the first character is `{` that means that the whole packet is guarantee to be a valid JSON value that can be parsed with a JSON parser.